An Augmented Lagrangian Method-Based Framework in the Adjoint Space for Sparse Reconstruction of Acoustic Sources: Conclusions

 \section{Conclusions}

 We propose a semismooth Newton-based augmented Lagrangian method in the adjoint space of the measurements.
-As shown in the 3-dimensional numerical examples, reconstruction can be greatly accelerated by more than a factor of 10 when the number of measurements is much smaller than the number of unknown acoustic sources.
-It would be interesting to incorporate the multifrequency scattering data as was done in \cite{AHLS, Bao1,Bao2,EV}.
+As shown in the three-dimensional numerical examples, reconstruction can be greatly accelerated by more than a factor of 10 when the number of measurements is much smaller than the number of unknown acoustic sources.
+The multi-frequency scattering data \cite{AHLS, Bao1,Bao2,EV} is also considered.
+It would be interesting to study the partial measurements \cite{KSU, LLSL}.
 We believe this framework can also benefit inverse medium problems and inverse electromagnetic wave scattering problems.
+The stability of the inverse source problem \cite{Ilu, LZZ} is also very interesting, especially for the proposed algorithm with a certain noise level.